 1. Highly concentrated revenue is worrisome, but not the end of the world.
 66% of Palantir’s revenue come from its Top 20 Customers.
 These top 20 customers alone average $15,000,000 a year.
 Remember when Twilio IPO’d and there was a lot of worry they’d lose Uber, and were too concentrated in top customers?
 Well, they did lose Uber.
 And Twilio has done just fine since then, growing more than 10x in market cap. 🙂

 So yes, concentrated revenue is a worry.
-But Twilio and Palantir have been big success stories despite it.
+But Twilio, Veeva and Palantir among others have been big success stories despite it.

 2. Deal sizes have increased 30% a year on average.
 This is pretty consistent with the net revenue retention we’ve seen from other SaaS leaders, and good to see it continue there.